py5coding/py5book/content/osx_users.md

 <div class=" highlight hl-ipython3"><pre><span></span><span class="o">%</span><span class="k">gui</span> osx</pre></div>
 </div></div></div></div>

-This changes how Jupyter executes subsequent notebook cells to allow GUI windows to open and be useable.
+This changes how Jupyter executes later notebook cells to allow GUI windows to open and be useable.
 Do this *before* importing py5.
-If you import py5 without doing this, py5 will run the magic for you and give you a warning.
+If you import py5 without doing this, py5 will run the magic for you after giving you a warning.

 That magic command should not be run on non-OSX machines.
 If you need your notebook code to run on multiple platforms, use the following code instead: